Ymirke/fikenImport/README.md

 # fikenImport
 Making it easy to import a list of purchases into fiken.

-## Built in 24 hours during the hack day at School of Applied Technology.
+## Built in a day during hack day at School of Applied Technology.